awesomemotive/WP-Mail-SMTP/readme.txt

 WP Mail SMTP plugin offers a native integration with MailGun.
 All you have to do is connect your Mailgun account, and you will improve your email deliverability.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-mailgun-mailer-in-wp-mail-smtp/" rel="friend">Mailgun documentation</a> for more details.

+= SendGrid SMTP =

+SendGrid has a free SMTP plan that you can use to send up to 100 emails per day.
+With our native SendGrid SMTP integration, you can easily and securely set up SendGrid SMTP on your WordPress site.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendgrid-mailer-in-wp-mail-smtp/" rel="friend">SendGrid documentation</a> for more details.

 = Gmail SMTP =